Preliminary remarks on Vaccines

 • Have the procedures for cold chain management been defined and are they available?

-• Is the equipment suitable for your needs in terms of volume and performance?
+• Is the equipment suitable for your needs in terms of storage volume and performance?

-• Is the equipment in good working order?
+• Is all equipment in good working order?

 • How reliable is the power supply?